ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 The measure of risk effect in GBD is usually reported in relative term, namely relative risk.
-It describes the relative relationship between the risk of disease Y in the presence of agent X versus in absence of X. Mathematically, it's calculated by dividing the incidence rate of cause in exposed population by the incidence rate of cause in unexposed population for a certain risk factor.
+It describes the relative relationship between the risk of disease Y in the presence of agent X versus in absence of X. Mathematically, it's calculated by dividing the incidence rate (or other measure such as the excess mortality rate) of the cause in exposed population by the incidence rate (or other measure) of the cause in unexposed population for a certain risk factor.
 For example, if there are A incident cases and B person-years in exposed group;
 C incident cases and D person-years in unexposed group, then the relative risk (rate ratio) equals :math:`\frac{AD}{BC}`.
 Note that there are exceptions as in the low birth weight short gestation (LBWSG) risk factor where the relative risk is the ratio of all-cause mortality rate (ACMR) rather than incidence rate we mentioned above.
 Therefore, we'd better check with GBD modeller what relative risk they refer to before we model any risk-outcome pair in vivarium.

 Risk effect in vivarium
 ^^^^^^^^^^^^^^^^^^^^^^^
 In vivarium, we used to build the risk-outcomes component in order to study the impact of desired outcomes contributed by given risk exposure.
 The outcome might be a cause (e.g. ischemic heart disease attributable to high body-mass index) or a intermediate outcome (e.g. systolic blood pressure associated with BMI).
-For a risk-cause pair, simulation model would link the incidecen of that cause to the relative risk from GBD or external data sources like literature evidence.
+For a risk-cause pair, simulation model would link the incidecen (or other measure such as excess mortality rate) of that cause to the relative risk from GBD or external data sources like literature evidence.
 The mathematical expressions are mainly fall into two categories:
  - risk exposure is categorical distributed:
      - :math:`i_{exposed} = i \times (1-PAF) \times RR`